segunak/SegunAkinyemi.com/docs/_pages/about.md

 ![Obi-Wan](/assets/images/obiwan.gif)

 I'm Segun Akinyemi (pronounced sheh-goon ah-key-yem-ee), welcome to my personal website.
-This place serves as a digital playground for my various passions and interests, including but not limited to software, technology, literature, faith, entertainment and more.
+This place serves as a digital home for my various passions and interests, including but not limited to software, technology, literature, faith, entertainment and more.

 For a bit of background on me, I grew up in Seattle, Washington but ended up moving out to the midwest for college.
 I studied at Lindenwood University in St. Charles, Missouri (B.S.
 2018), during which time I also competed as a track & field athlete in the high jump.
 Shortly thereafter, I studied at Washington University in St. Louis, Missouri (M.S.
 2020).